Ecological light pollution: Lunar cycles

 The behavior of some animals (e.g. coyotes, bats, toads, insects) is keyed to the lunar cycle.
 Near city centers the level of skyglow often exceeds that of the full moon, so the presence of light at night can alter these behaviors, potentially reducing fitness.
+Experiments performed by biologists have also linked changes in the circadian rhythms of nocturnal animals to the presence of artificial light at night (ALAN).

 Cloud coverage

 In pristine areas, clouds blot out the stars and darken the night sky, resulting in the darkest possible nights.
 In urban and suburban areas, in contrast, clouds enhance the effect of skyglow, particularly for longer wavelengths.
 This means that the typical level of light is much higher near cities, but it also means that truly dark nights never occur in these areas.

+This also means that the night sky is becoming increasingly less visible in certain areas, especially large cities.
+It has been noted that worldwide, the night sky is becoming 10% less visible each year.